Shulgin Rating Scale: Usage

 Shulgin Ratings typically include three components.
 An identification of the chemical being ingested, a dosage, and a descriptive narrative including the ratings themselves used to describe various moments in time.
 The chemical itself must be clearly identified, preferably using chemical nomenclature, as opposed to popular or "street" names.
 The dosage must be known and communicated, as substances may result in wildly different ratings at different doses.
 The rating itself gives a comparable value relating to the subjective intensity of the experience, including auditory, visual, emotional, mental, physical and other sensory effects.
 The narrative may include various Shulgin ratings, noting the time to achieve various levels, for instance:

 (with 22 mg) A slow onset.
 It took an hour for a plus one, and almost another two hours to get to a +++.
 Very vivid fantasy images, eyes closed, but no blurring of lines between "reality" and fantasy.
-Some yellow-grey patterns a la psilocybin.
+Some yellow-grey patterns à la psilocybin.
 Acute diarrhea at about the fourth hour but no other obvious physical problems.
 Erotic lovely.
 Good material for unknown number of possible uses.
 Can explore for a long time.
-Better try 20 milligrams next time.
+Better try 20milligrams next time.